microsoftgraph/microsoft-graph-docs-contrib/concepts/education-upload-feedback-resource-overview.md

 ---
 title: "Upload files for education assignments and submissions"
-description: "Learn how to upload a file to an assignment or a submission resource by using the education API in Microsoft Graph." ms.localizationpriority: medium
+description: "Learn how to upload a feedback file to a submission resource by using the education API in Microsoft Graph." ms.localizationpriority: medium
-author: "sharad-sharma-msft"
+author: "suresh-padimi"
 ms.prod: "education"
 doc_type: conceptualPageType
 ---